Lightning-AI/pytorch-lightning/docs/source/advanced/loops.rst

 Secondly, ``advance()`` can raise a :class:`StopIteration` to exit the loop early.
 This is analogous to a :code:`break` statement in a raw Python ``while`` for example.
 Finally, a loop may return an output as part of ``run()``.
-This output could for example be a list containing all results produced in each iteration (advance) of the loop.
+As an example, the loop could return a list containing all results produced in each iteration (advance).

 Loops can also be nested!
 That is, a loop may call another one inside of its ``advance()``.